 The Patrol Division is the largest component of the agency and is responsible for responding to both emergency and non-emergency calls for services from the public.
-In addition, this Division handles special assignments, self-initiated activities and addresses community concerns.
-Patrol Officers are responsible for partnering with the community to protect life and property and to maintain peace, order and safety and perform ancillary functions such as Evidence Technician, Field Training Officer, Canine Officer, Tactical Mission Team Officer, Traffic Unit Officer and Bicycle Patrol Officer, to name a few.
+In addition, this Division handles traffic enforcement, special assignments, self-initiated activities and addresses community concerns.
+Patrol Officers are responsible for partnering with the community to protect life and property and to maintain peace, order and safety and perform ancillary functions such as Evidence Technician, Field Training Officer, Canine Officer, Special Enforcement Team Officer and Bicycle Patrol Officer, to name a few.

 The Patrol Division is divided into three shifts in order to provide 24-hour police services.
 Each shift or "watch" is supervised by a Commander and several Sergeants.
 The number of Officers assigned to each shift is tailored to historical and anticipated activity levels.

 A complement of four Community Service Officers (CSO's) assist the Patrol Division with myriad tasks including parking enforcement, abandoned vehicles, private property crash reporting, traffic control and staffing the front desk.